• Skip to primary navigation

 • ¼ teaspoon coconut extract (optional)

-• 1 8 oz container of whipped topping (like Cool Whip)
+• 1 (8 ounce) container container of whipped topping (like Cool Whip)

-• 1 cup additional shredded coconut (for sprinkling on top)
+• 1 cup additional shredded coconut (optional for sprinkling on top)

 US Customary – Metric